mitkeng/SEER/README.md

 #
 ### **Requirements**
 Access to Google Colab is required to run S∈∈R in its intended form.
+An input file must be in xyz format (see the Addtional Information section).

 #
 ### **Additional Information**